People

 Curtis Suttle

 Research Interests There has been increasing interest in the biology and ecology of viruses and other pathogens that infect microalgae.
 Viruses that infect bacteria and phytoplankton play a key role in the dynamics of organisms and nutrients in marine and freshwater ecosystems, and consequently also affect nutrient and energy cycling.
-A primary research focus of […]
+A primary research focus of my laboratory is to understand the biology and ecology of viruses that infect microalgae and cyanobacteria.
+Research interests include 1) discerning the effect of viruses on primary productivity and phytoplankton population dynamics; 2) isolating and characterizing novel viruses from marine environments; 3) developing molecular approaches for […]

 Geoffrey Wasteneys